petrishimovit/BirthdayAlertBot---Public/README.md

-Sure!
-Here is the project description in English:

----

 # BirthdayBot

-**BirthdayBot** is a Telegram bot for the **"BANYA-2025"** group that automates birthday greetings for members.
+**BirthdayBot** is a Telegram bot for the group that automates birthday greetings for members.
 The bot checks daily for upcoming birthdays and sends congratulatory messages with photos.

 ## 📄 Description